BryceMehring/TJ-Wriggle-solver/README.md

 ##Running the program:

- * The fist argument must be set to a puzzle file which will be solved.
+ * The first argument must be set to a puzzle file which will be solved.
  * The second argument specifies the algorithm used:

         0 - A* Graph Search (default)